Norm Perry Park Master Plan

 Stakeholder Meetings

-The City is hosting stakeholder meetings in August with current facility user groups, and other prospective outdoor user groups in the community.
+The City is hosting stakeholder meetings in August 2024 and throughout the process with current facility user groups, and other prospective outdoor user groups in the community.

 We’re looking to the future of Norm Perry Park, establishing a master plan for the 9.2-acre athletic park to ensure it continues to serve the user groups, athletes and spectators who utilize this signature recreational space.